 You can also use a jewelry cleaning device to clean your ring yourself.
 There are different kinds.

-Things To Take Note Of In DIY Ring Cleaning
+Things To Take Note of While Ring Cleaning

 - Stay FAR AWAY from the sink!
 The last thing you want is for your engagement ring to cost slip down your sink, and you have to pay the plumber to try and help you rescue it.
 If your house drainage links to a public sewage system, you’ve likely added to the Turtle Ninjas’ stash.